AELPhys230/Protein-Simulation-in-LAMMPS/README.md

 these parameters should already be set in the downloaded files

-%Challenges to simulate the coarse-grained protein using the Martini model
+%Challenges to simulate the coarse-grained protein using the Martini model Initially we planned to do the followings

+Choose small protein of interest
+Compile protein structure from PDB into a coarse-grained model Import protein into our system in Part I as large particle

+But there are some challenges to implement the simulation of the coarse-grained protein using the Martini model